 JPMorgan Chase’s $309 million dollar penalty

-On September 19th, the CFPB announced that JPMorgan Chase will have to pay a $309 million dollar fine for conducting “illegal credit card practices.”
+In September 2013, the CFPB announced that JPMorgan Chase will have to pay a $309 million dollar fine for conducting “illegal credit card practices.”
 The CFPB concluded that Chase billed customers for credit monitoring services that customers either didn’t receive or didn’t authorize.
 As a result of these unwanted or undelivered services, many customers also incurred extra fees for exceeding their credit limits.
 Currently, JPMorgan Chase has the fourth most credit card complaints in the CFPB database behind Capital One, Citibank and Bank of America.
 The fine against JPMorgan Chase makes them the fourth credit card company fined by the CFPB, for a grand total of around $800 million dollars in the past 14 months.

 Data from the Home Mortgage Disclosure Act (HMDA)

 In July 2011, the Federal Reserve gave rulemaking authority of the HMDA to the CFPB.
 The HMDA is an act that “requires many financial institutions to maintain, report, and publicly disclose information about mortgages.”
 The CFPB has just announced a new visualization tool that allows the public to manipulate and view all of the data from the Home Mortgage Disclosure Act from 2010 to 2012.
 In 2012 alone there were nearly 18.7 million records, making this data set an invaluable look into current and past trends in the United States mortgage market.
 Some of the key highlights from the 2012 data include: